- When the antivirus is blocking PowerPoint, you won't be able to open your presentation.

 If your antivirus is outdated or needs an update, connect to the Internet and download the latest updates available on your antivirus software vendor.

 You can also purchase a new antivirus program altogether.

-We would like to recommend you BullGuard.
-Rated as World’s No.1 antivirus, this tool will keep your PC safe without having any compatibility problems with Windows or any other programs.
+We would like to recommend you the security solution below.
+It’s one of the best antiviruses, and will keep your PC safe without having any compatibility problems with Windows or any other programs.

-3. Recover your files if infected or damaged
+2. Recover your files if infected or damage

 - Re-create the file or restore it from a backup if you have one.

 - If the file is damaged, then it cannot be correctly managed or handled either by the antivirus or Office.
-In order to use the file again, try and recover it.
+In order to use the file again, try to recover it.

 Symptoms of a damaged file give back errors when trying to open the presentation such as:

 - This is not a PowerPoint presentation